appsody/stacks/incubator/nodejs/README.md

     This launches a Docker container that continuously re-builds and re-runs your project, exposing it on port 3000.

-    You can continue to edit the application in your preferred IDE (VSCode or others) and your changes will be reflected in the running container within a few seconds.
+    You can continue to edit the application in your preferred IDE (VSCode or other) and your changes will be reflected in the running container within a few seconds.

 1. You should see a message printed on the console: